maroon-milk/CarbonFootprintCalculator/README.md

 * Open 'CarbonFootprintCalculator.c' from the repository -> click on the 3 dots -> click GitHub.dev

-* In the left panel, click Remote Explorer -> Create a new codespace -> Select your storage ->
+* In the left panel, click Remote Explorer -> Create a new codespace -> Select your storage

-* Click on 'Install' when the promt pops up -> click on Run & Debug -> Start answering the questions
+* Click on 'Install' when the promt pops up -> click on Run & Debug -> Use the calculator

 ## Author
 * Yash Anand